 Þingvellir means assembly fields and in the year 930 AD, Iceland’s historic democratic parliament, one of the first in the world, was founded there.
 Most Icelandic people regard Þingvellir as a sacred place, a place of great beauty and an incredible stepping stone in their history.
 Around the year 1000 AD the great Law Speaker, Þorgeir Ljósvetningagoði Þorkelsson, declared Iceland’s peaceful conversion to Christianity right here at Þingvellir.
 A unique compromise was arrived at which made Christianity the official religion of Iceland.
 Pagans were still permitted to worship the Norse Gods in private and the disaster of what could have been a violent civil conflict was mostly avoided.

 A flag marks Lögberg e. the Law Rock where the Law Speaker or Chief Goði stood to proclaim the law in the olden days.
 You will be able to stand in the spot where history was made – what a magical photo opportunity!
-Those pictures will make you the envy of all your friends.

 Where is Þingvellir located?
 How to get to Þingvellir?